setms/book/docs/requirements/digest.md

 **Direct users** operate the product.
 **Indirect users** receive output from the product without touching it themselves.

-The **vision and scope document** contains the business requirements.
+The **vision and scope document** contains the business requirements, scope, and business context.
+Other names for this document are project charter, business case document, or Market Requirements Document (MRD).
+Whatever the name, the business sponsor is the owner.

-The vision provides a shared understanding of the desired outcome.
+The **vision** provides a shared understanding of the desired outcome: what the project is about and should become.
-The scope defines what's in and what's out.
+It applies to the product as a whole and should change only when the company's business objectives do.

+The **scope** defines what part of the vision the current project or iteration addresses.
+At a high level, it's about what business objective to target.
+At a lower level, it's about what features to include.
-Together, they allow evaluating proposed requirements.
+Vision and scope together allow evaluating proposed requirements for project fit.

+The vision and scope document also establishes priorities.
+Categorize the five dimensions (features, quality, schedule, cost, and staff) as either **constraint**, **driver**, or **degree of freedom**.
+Not all dimensions can be constraints or drivers; degrees of freedom allow responding to changes in requirements or project realities.
+For instance, many Agile methods treat schedule & quality as constraints, features & cost as drivers, and scope as a degree of freedom.

 Techniques for requirements elicitation: